dwhall/HeyMac/docs/HeyMacApv6Overview.rst

 The rejoining process means two things: (1) a single node might have different short addresses at different points in time (one fresh, one stale) and (2) a message that is in-flight during a branch restructuring might contain a stale address.
-This address freshness problem is addressed by building a sequence number into the tree's Network ID.
+This address freshness problem is solved by building a sequence number into the tree's Network ID.
 Any time the tree's structure changes in such a way to cause stale addresses (routing problems), the root increments the Network ID's sequence number and broadcasts the new Network ID to all nodes.